Normal Toric Varieties

 normal_toric_variety(max_cones::IncidenceMatrix, rays::AbstractCollection[RayVector]; non_redundant::Bool = false)

 Construct a normal toric variety $X$ by providing the rays and maximal cones as vector of vectors.
-By default, this method assumes that the input is not non-redundant (e.g. that a ray was entered twice by accident).
+By default, this method allows redundancies in the input, e.g. duplicate rays and non-maximal cones.
 If the user is certain that no redundancy exists in the entered information, one can pass non_redundant = true

 as third argument.
 This will bypass these consistency checks.
 In addition, this will ensure that the order of the rays is not altered by the constructor.